 Parameter Description Range of Values Mod Target?
 MIDI In Specifies a MIDI channel to be used to play this pad chromatically or sliced across keys.
 This channel is also used for MIDI modulation of some parameters.
 None, Ch1 through Ch16.
 No More than one pad can be assigned to the same MIDI channel.
 In this case, all assigned pads will be triggered.
 Any MIDI channel that is mapped to a pad using this parameter no longer triggers any events for MIDI parameters set to OMNI.
 Modulation sources PTCH (pitch bend), MODW (Modulation Wheel), MVOL (Volume control), and MPAN (Pan control) follow this channel assignment.
 See the section Use MIDI Devices with Blackbox below for more information.
 MIDI Out Specifies a MIDI Channel that will be used to send out notes when this pad is triggered.
 When this pad is triggered using notes, the corresponding note will be sent out on the specified MIDI channel.
-If this pad is triggered as a pad hit, note 64 will be sent out on this channel.
+If this pad is triggered as a pad hit, the corresponding pad note will be sent out on this channel.
+If the Pad Note is set to Default , this will be a note in the range of 36-51.
+Otherwise, the note specified in Pad Note will be sent.
 Please note that Sequences can also be assigned to MIDI Outputs.
 See the section Use MIDI Devices with Blackbox below for more information about MIDI Outputs.
 None, Ch1 through Ch16.
 No Pad Note Controls which MIDI note on the MIDI Pads channel will trigger playback of this pad.
-Default, C#-1 through G9 .
-C#-1 maps to MIDI Note Number 0.
+Default , C#-1 through G9 .
+C#-1 maps to MIDI Note Number 1.
 No